mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 The creator of this Obsidian vault has **NOT** included any source materials or other copyrighted material from outside sources.

+## Viewing on the website

+Please note: If you're viewing this file from the main website where the files have been published, some, if not all, of the links below will be broken.
+These links will *not* be broken once the vault is opened within Obsidian.

 ## Comp Book (Vault) Layout

 - Different folders for each form of art performed